aricart/cobra.js/README.md

 # cobra.js

-A small cli framework for Deno.
+A small cli framework for Deno/Node.
 This is heavily inspired on the excellent [Cobra](https://github.com/spf13/cobra).
-The framework relies on the Deno's built-in [`flags`](https://deno.land/std/flags) library for the parsing of arguments.
+The framework relies on [inimist](https://github.com/minimistjs/minimist) library for the parsing of arguments.

 The foundation to a good cli is good help.
 Most of the complexity in Cobra.js is